campbellgarth/chat/README.md

 ## Operation manual

-To use this project, please fork on [Github](https://github.com/campbellgarth/chat)
+To use this project, please clone on [Github](https://github.com/campbellgarth/chat)

 ### Dependencies